KOTA-TV: Launch of KEVN

 Construction permits for a new channel 7 in Rapid City and a new channel 5 in Lead were granted to Dakota Broadcasting Company, owned by a group of Rapid City businessmen, in April 1975; that November, the stations were assigned the call signs KEVN-TV and KIVV-TV.
 Dakota Broadcasting soon announced a planned July 6, 1976, debut; meanwhile, financial difficulties prompted Heart of the Black Hills Stations to finally shut KRSD-TV and KDSJ-TV down for good on February 29, 1976, leaving the Black Hills region without a local CBS affiliate.
 However, area cable systems already carried Sioux Falls CBS affiliate KELO-TV, which had been trying to get into Rapid City for some time.
 After a four-month hiatus, KEVN and KIVV came on the air July 11 as full-time ABC affiliates.
 KOTA ended its joint-primary affiliation with ABC and NBC, switching to a primary affiliation with NBC and a secondary affiliation with CBS until 1981, when K15AC (channel 15), a translator of KPLO-TV from Reliance (itself a satellite of KELO-TV), took on the CBS affiliation.
 K15AC was upgraded to full-power operations in 1988 as KCLO-TV, a semi-satellite of KELO.

-On June 24, 1984, KEVN took he NBC affiliation, while KOTA-TV took over KEVN's old ABC affiliation.
+On June 24, 1984, KEVN took the NBC affiliation, while KOTA-TV took over KEVN's old ABC affiliation.
 NBC had finally lost patience with KOTA-TV's local preemptions (NBC had long been less tolerant of preemptions than the other networks).
 The swap brought KEVN in line with Sioux Falls sister station KDLT-TV; that station had been purchased by KEVN's owners in 1982 and made its own move from ABC to NBC in 1983.
 In 1985, Dakota Broadcasting sold KEVN/KIVV and KDLT to Heritage Communications for nearly $20 million.
 In 1987, following Tele-Communications Inc.'s purchase of a majority interest in Heritage Communications, the company spun off its television and radio stations to Heritage's management under the Heritage Media banner.